Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport

-But even if the underlying manifold has strictly positive curvature everywhere, the Ma, Trudinger, Wang tensor $\mathfrak{G}_{c}(x,y)$ may be non-negative on the off-diagonal $(x,y) \ \text{s.t} \ x \neq y$.
-This was shown true even for some ellipsoids of revolution in~\cite{figalli}.
-In some cases (such as $C^4$ perturbations from the $n$-sphere~\cite{figalli}) we still can have classical solutions given the correct hypotheses on the cost function and source and target mass density functions.
+But even if the underlying manifold has strictly positive curvature everywhere, the Ma, Trudinger, Wang tensor $\mathfrak{G}_{c}(x,y)$ may be negative on the off-diagonal $(x,y) \ \text{s.t} \ x \neq y$.
+This was shown true even for some ellipsoids of revolution in the paper~\cite{figalli}.
+This suggests that computing Optimal Transport for such cases is more difficult and is not guaranteed to result in a diffeomorphic mapping $T$.